MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/defender-endpoint-false-positives-negatives.md

 [Automated investigation and remediation](automated-investigations.md) (AIR) capabilities are designed to examine alerts and take immediate action to resolve breaches.
 As alerts are triggered, and an automated investigation runs, a verdict is generated for each piece of evidence investigated.
 Verdicts can be *Malicious*, *Suspicious*, or *No threats found*.

-Depending on the [level of automation](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/automation-levels) set for your organization, as well as other security settings, remediation actions are taken on artifacts deemed Malicious or Suspicious.
+Depending on the [level of automation](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/automation-levels) set for your organization and other security settings, remediation actions are taken on artifacts deemed Malicious or Suspicious.
 Remediation actions can occur automatically, or only upon approval by your security operations team.

 - [Learn more about automation levels](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/automation-levels); and then
 - [Configure AIR capabilities in Defender for Endpoint](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/configure-automated-investigations-remediation).